pythonlover02/Proton-Sarek/README.md

 - **Async**: The change is available in the Async build.
 - **Testing**: The change is available in the Testing build.
 - **Work in Progress**: Currently being worked on, might be included in the next Testing Release.

-## Known Bugs:
-Sometimes, when using WineD3D, the maximum supported OpenGL version is capped at 4.4 instead of the expected 4.6.
-This appears to be a glitch that can be temporarily resolved by following these steps:

-1. Start the game using a different Proton version.

-2. Once the game is running and rendering properly, close it.

-3. Switch back to the desired Sarek Proton build.

-4. Open the game, and it should now use the correct OpenGL version.

-I’m still investigating a permanent solution to this issue, but this workaround has proven effective in the meantime.

-Edit: It should be fixed on versions 9-15-r1 and above thanks to [Artewar67](https://github.com/Artewar67)

 ## GPU List:
 Here its the GPU List of the ones on witch its recommended to use this Proton Build